dvanic/blogdown/content/about.md

 <img src="../images/Darya1.jpg" height="200" style="padding: 30 10px; float: right;">

 Hi!
 I'm Darya, a Data Scientist & Professional Educator.
-I work at the University of Sydney's [Informatics Hub](https://informatics.sydney.edu.au), where I develop advanced analytics training for researchers and consult on data science projects for researchers from across the university's schools and faculties.
+I work at the University of Sydney's [Informatics Hub](https://informatics.sydney.edu.au) as a data science consultant, supporting researchers from across the university by solving their big (and not-so-big) data problems.
+I also coordinate SIH's data science training program, where I mentor staff in best teaching practices, develop and deliver advanced analytics training for researchers.

+I'm passionate about using data to understand the world, and love solving real problems using data science, machine learning, statistics and high-performance/cloud computing.
+I've had a lot of amazing opportunities in my life, and my way of giving back to the universe for them is to train and teach.

+I’m proud to be a [Software and Data Carpentry](carpentries.org/) Instructor, Maintainer, Curriculum Contributor, and Mentor, and am passionate about enabling reproducible research using open source tools.
+I'm also an [RStudio certified trainer](https://education.rstudio.com/trainers/); reach out to me [here](https://daryavanichkina.com/contact/) if you're interested in custom corporate training.

-- I hold a PhD in Genomics and Bioinformatics from the University of Queensland, where I investigated novel ncRNA transcription in human and mouse stem cell and nervous system development.
+I spent over a decade as a biomedical scientist before joining the "dark side".
+I hold a PhD in Genomics and Bioinformatics from the University of Queensland, where I investigated novel ncRNA transcription in human and mouse stem cell and nervous system development.
 I've also done a PostDoc at the Centenary Institute, investigating alternative splicing dynamics and regulation.
 You can have a look at my papers [here](https://www.ncbi.nlm.nih.gov/pubmed/?term=Vanichkina+D%5BAuthor%5D).

-- I’m proud to be a Software and Data Carpentry Instructor, Maintainer, Curriculum Contributor, and Mentor, and am passionate about enabling reproducible research using open source tools.